Fluffy Blueberry Pancakes Recipe (Easy!)

 Instructions

-• In a large bowl, thoroughly combine dry ingredients (flour, baking powder, baking soda, salt, and sugar) with a whisk.
+• In a large bowl, thoroughly combine dry ingredients (flour, sugar, baking powder, baking soda, and salt) with a whisk.

-• Add wet ingredients to the dry ingredients and stir with a spoon until just incorporated.
+• Add dry ingredients to the wet ingredients and stir with a spoon until just incorporated.
 Add in fresh blueberries and stir until just combined.
 Batter will be lumpy!

-• Preheat a nonstick skillet over medium-high heat for at least 5 minutes.
+• Preheat a nonstick skillet over medium heat for at least 5 minutes.
 Preheating your pan is key!
-Lightly grease a nonstick pan with about ½ tablespoon of butter (the best option) or non-stick spray.
+Lightly grease a nonstick pan with about ¼ tablespoon of butter (the best option) or non-stick spray.

 • Keep all pancakes on a baking sheet in a 200-degree oven until you’re ready to serve them with butter, maple syrup, powdered sugar, more blueberries or however you love them most.